Render Network Knowledge Base

 A Guide to Using the Cinema4D Wizard for Redshift

-The Render Network Cinema 4D Wizard can be used to prepare and upload native C4D files rendered with either Octane or Redshift to the Render Network.
+The can be used to prepare and upload native C4D files rendered with either Octane or Redshift to the Render Network.
 The C4D Wizard packs a project into a zip-file which can then be dragged-and-dropped into the Render Network WebApp.
 This guide walks you through using the C4D Wizard for Redshift

 Once installed, the Wizard can be accessed from the Extensions menu (Figure 1).